bongnv/bongnv.com/posts/2021-02-11-preparing-for-system-design-interview.md

 ---
-title: Prepare for system design interviews.
+title: Prepare for system design interviews
 date: 2021-02-11
 tags: ["interview", "system-design"]
 excerpt: Many people are afraid of system design interviews as there's normally no certain pattern to prepare for and the question is open-ended, unpredictable, and quite flexible.
 Therefore, there's usually no standard or correct answer which makes the preparation process even harder.
-This blog will cover how you prepare for system design interviews and what interviewers expect from you.
+This post will cover how you prepare for system design interviews and what interviewers expect from you.
 published: true
 ---